Our Lady of Aberdeen: Locations

-There are copies in St Mary's Cathedral, Aberdeen and in the Bishop’s House, formerly the Convent of the Sacred Heart in Aberdeen.
-Other copies include one in Buckie and one in St Peter's Church in Aberdeen.
+There are copies in St. Mary's Cathedral and in the Bishop's House, formerly the Convent of the Sacred Heart at Queen's Cross, both in Aberdeen.
+Other copies include one at St Peter's Church in Buckie and another at St Peter's Church in Aberdeen.

 Feast day

 The Catholic Church in Scotland celebrates 9 July as Our Lady of Aberdeen Day.